dtrendafilov/developer-pacenotes/content/slides/code_reviews/_index.md

 ---
-#### Preration
+#### Preparation

 1. Understand what the code is supposed to do on a high-level and then drill down.
-2. Give yourself enough time - start at 500 LOC / hour and adjust to your speed and knowledge of the area.
+2. Give yourself enough time - start at 500 lines of code / hour and adjust to your speed and knowledge of the area.

 ---
 #### The review